zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 Type selectors include tag/element selectors (like `h1`, `p`, or `body`), as well as pseudo-elements (like `::before` and `::after`), which we won’t go into in this lesson.
 Type selectors have the lowest level of specificity among simple selectors.

 We use type selectors to match _all_ elements of a given type within our markup.
+Type selector syntax simply uses the tag name itself as the selector (e.g. **h2**).
 For example, if we wanted to make the `<h2>` headings blue in the following HTML markup:

 ```html
 <body>